molzri3/NorthHackingDays/DFIR/lm9mou3/Writeup.md

 #### And it's exact address is :
 **JXMR+QR9, Rue el Imam Malik, Marrakech 40000**
 ----
-And finally here we go the flag
+And finally here we is the flag
 ---
 ***NHD{JXMR+QR9, Rue el Imam Malik, Marrakech 40000}***
 ---